Linda Austin & Allie Hankins

-Austin and Hankins live pleasurably in the gap of their own comings and goings, a space lush with twinings and branchings, nurtured by the energetic life of their bodies and the imaginative and material phenomena they investigate.
+In this virtual version of /ə ˈsɪŋgəl pɪŋk klɑʊd/, Austin and Hankins dive pleasurably into the gap of their own comings and goings.
+They conjure a space lush with twinings and branchings, nurtured by the energetic life of their bodies and the imaginative and material phenomena they investigate.
 Landscapes populated by seemingly incongruous concepts, structures, and desires arise and dissolve.
-Inspired by surrealist artists Gertrude Abercrombie and Leonora Carrington, and the “uncanny fictive spaces” in the writing of Jen George and others, Austin and Hankins juxtapose movement, object, words, and song to celebrate (or is it bemoan?) the unstable and precarious grounds of our current existence.
+Inspired by surrealist artists Gertrude Abercrombie and Leonora Carrington, and the “uncanny fictive spaces” in the writing of Jen George and others, Austin and Hankins juxtapose movement, object, words, and song to celebrate (or is it bemoan?) the unstable and precarious grounds of existence.

 Linda Austin deploys movement, sound, text, visuals, and props to create non-linear, poetic works laced with an eccentric wit, teetering on the edge between the immediately apprehensible and resolutely mysterious.
 She is co-founder and Artistic Director of Performance Works NW in Portland, Oregon.
 As an active participant in the downtown New York dance and performance community of the 80s and 90s, Austin presented work at Performance Space 122, the Danspace Project, and Movement Research at Judson Church, as well as in NDA’s Performance Mix.
 From 1992 to 1994 she lived and made work in Mexico, and has been based in Portland since 1998.
 Awards include the 2017 Foundation for Contemporary Arts Merce Cunningham Award, 2019 Oregon Arts Commission Fellowship and the 2014 Individual Artist Fellowship from Regional Arts & Culture Council.